File: Minimalism, living better with less

 How to get rid of paperwork?

-All my administration fits into a single, half-filled folder.
-There is my employment contract, my diplomas, the results of my last blood test and my lease contract.
-That's all.
-If I had a scanner, I would scan them into my computer.
+All my paperwork fits into one half-filled folder.
+There's my employment contract, my diplomas, the results of my last blood test, and my lease agreement.
+That's it.
+If I had a scanner, I'd scan them into my computer.

 • refuse receipts,